Share this article:

 The two dimensions of high-risk in ERC

-Without clear guidelines to work by, the concept of ERC high-risk can be a very complex and difficult one to decipher.
+Without clear guidelines to work by, the concept of ERC high-risk or ambition can be a very complex and difficult one to decipher.
 A preliminary step to deconstructing and clarifying this concept is dividing it into two important dimensions.
 The first dimension refers to the type of risk that the project entails.
 Here we make a distinction between “Operational risk” and “Conceptual risk”.
 The second dimension addresses the feasibility of the proposed scientific approach.

 Type of Risk: Operational vs. Conceptual